Three ways to make meaningful connections with minimal time

-Kipling’s Make Happy movement began last year by distributing complimentary morning coffee, afternoon treats and surprises to commuters on a San Francisco city block and will spread this year to a college campus and a travel destination.
-“People want to connect with brands that make them feel good about their actions and purpose, which is what we are trying to do,” says Kathy Hines, vp-marketing at Kipling.
+Kipling’s Make Happy movement began by distributing complimentary morning coffee, afternoon treats and surprises to commuters on a San Francisco city block and then spread to a college campus and a travel destination.
+“People want to connect with brands that make them feel good about their actions and purpose, which is what we are trying to do,” says Kathy Hines, former vp-marketing at Kipling.

 ENGAGEMENT TIME: 10-20 minutes

 TIP: Create an escape.